peter-kish/gloot/README.md

 ### Additional Prototype Fields

 Apart from the previously mentioned properties, item prototypes can hold all kinds of additional user-defined data.
-Properties like item name or item description are often used and can be easily added alongside the predefined properties.
+Properties like "name" or "description" are often used and can be easily added alongside the predefined properties.

 Example:
 ```json